leo91000/covid-japan-informations/japan-covid-informations.md

 **5\.
 Suspension of visa exemption measures**

 As visa exemption measures with the countries/regions listed below are temporarily suspended, those who fall under the measures are required to obtain visas before visiting Japan.
 The measures will be in place for the time being.

+From 12:00 am (Midnight/JST) on April 8, 2022, visa exemption measures for the following 14 countries will be suspended.

+Albania, Bolivia, Brazil, Canada, Chile, Ecuador, Mauritius, Montenegro, Morocco, North Macedonia, Panama, Serbia, Turkey and United State of America

 (1) Visa exemption measures agreed with Japan and the following countries and regions